DallasUrbanists/dallasurbanists.com/blog/_posts/2023-03-30-dart-trip-review-lowest-greenville-to-downtown-garland.md

 ---
 layout:   post
 title:    "DART Trip Review: Lowest Greenville to Downtown Garland"
+subtitle: "Win!
+Taking transit between Lower Greenville and Downtown Garland is either as fast or faster than by car."
 date:     2023-03-30 08:00
 cover_image: "dart-trip-review-lower-greenville-downtown-garland.webp"
 ---